Article · Feb 6, 2026

 n8n Cloud's 60-second timeout: the dispatcher-worker pattern that beats it

 n8n Cloud caps Code nodes at 60 seconds and workflows at 40 minutes.
-Dispatcher-worker pattern gives every chunk a fresh execution clock.
+Dispatcher-worker gives every chunk a fresh execution clock.

 The fix is the dispatcher-worker pattern: a parent workflow that chunks the input and triggers a child workflow per chunk via webhook, giving every chunk a fresh execution clock.
-This post covers how the pattern works, how to size chunks correctly, and where the boundary is between “stay on Cloud” and “graduate to self-hosted.”

 What are n8n Cloud’s execution timeout limits?

 • Total-workflow execution timeout.
 Around 5 minutes on the free tier, roughly 40 minutes on Pro, longer on Enterprise.
-This cap covers the entire workflow run from the trigger to the final node.

-How the 60-second cap fails silently in long migrations
+How the 60-second cap fails silently

 The failure mode is the most expensive shape a bug can take: the workflow returns success, downstream nodes process the partial result, and the destination ends up with the first N records instead of all of them.